Get insider access

 See our review

-• Well-rounded.
 Samsung's high-end models are some of the best TVs we've tested.
-They don't excel in just one category, but they're very well-rounded and offer great performance for a variety of uses.
+They don't excel in just one category; they're well-rounded and offer great performance for various uses.

-• Uniformity issues.
-Samsung models typically don't have good gray uniformity, and they also have some dirty screen effect, which could get distracting during sports or PC use.
+Samsung models typically don't have the best gray uniformity and have some dirty screen effect, which could get distracting during sports or PC use.

 Samsung vs Sony